University of Hong Kong: Founding

 The origins of the University of Hong Kong can be traced back to the Hong Kong College of Medicine for Chinese, founded in 1887 by Ho Kai (later known as Sir Kai Ho Kai).
 It was renamed the Hong Kong College of Medicine in 1907.
 The college was later incorporated as HKU's medical school in 1911.

 The University of Hong Kong was founded in 1911.
-The colony's governor, Sir Frederick Lugard (1858-1945), first proposed in January 1908 during a graduation ceremony at St Stephen's College to establish a university in Hong Kong to compete with the other Great Powers opening universities in China, most notably Prussia, which had just opened the Tongji German Medical School in Shanghai.
+The colony's governor, Sir Frederick Lugard (1858–1945), first proposed in January 1908 during a graduation ceremony at St Stephen's College to establish a university in Hong Kong to compete with the other Great Powers opening universities in China, most notably Germany, which had just opened the Tongji German Medical School in Shanghai.
 Sir Lugard saw the establishment of the university as an opportunity to promote British culture to China and the Chinese people through education, in turn enhancing Britain's influence in the Far East.
 He quoted saying, "We must either now take those opportunities or leave them for others to take...".
 Sir Hormusjee Naorojee Mody, an Indian Parsi businessman in Hong Kong, learned of Lugard's plan and pledged to donate towards the construction and towards other costs.
 The Hong Kong Government and the business sector in southern China, which were both equally eager to learn "secrets of the West's success" (referring to technological advances made since the Industrial Revolution), also gave their support.
 The Government contributed a site at West Point.
 Swire Group contributed to endow a chair in Engineering, in addition to thousands of dollars in equipment (its aim was partly to bolster its corporate image following the death of a passenger on board one of its ships, SS Fatshan, and the subsequent unrest stirred by the Self-Government Society).
 Along with donations from other donors including the British government and companies such as HSBC, Lugard finally had enough to fund the building of the university.

 Charles Eliot was appointed the university's first vice-chancellor.
 As Governor of Hong Kong, Lugard laid the foundation stone of the Main Building on 16 March 1910.
 The university was incorporated in Hong Kong as a self-governing body of scholars on 30 March 1911 and had its official opening ceremony on 11 March 1912.
 It was founded as an all-male institution; women were admitted for the first time ten years later.

 The school opened with three founding faculties: Arts, Engineering, and Medicine.
 The Faculty of Medicine was previously founded as the Hong Kong College of Medicine for Chinese by the London Missionary Society in 1887.
-Of the College's early alumni, the most renowned was Sun Yat-sen, who led the 1911 Revolution, which transformed China from an empire (Qing dynasty) to a republic (Republic of China).
+Of the college's early alumni, the most renowned was Sun Yat-sen, who led the 1911 Revolution, which transformed China from an empire (Qing dynasty) to a republic (Republic of China).
 In December 1916, the university held its first convocation, with 23 graduates and five honorary graduates.